hyper-expanse/dotfiles/debian/personal-desktop.md

 To install the following packages run `sudo aptitude install [PACKAGE]`.

 Packages:
-* kwin: Compositing window manager used by KDE.
+* kwin-x11: Compositing window manager used by KDE.

 ## Desktop Environment